 The cut-off date is a little flexible: Either 31 August or 31 December.
 This allows parents to defer a younger child, if desired.
 However, this flexibility does not generally extend to advancing a child up a grade level.

 The first-round admission interviews for Early Years and Grade 1 will focus on readiness for school; toilet trained, unassisted walking, listening to and following directions, social interaction, fine and gross motor development, oral English fluency and numerical sense.
-Admission interviews for grades 2 to 5 will include academic assessments of both literacy and numeracy.
+Admission interviews for Grades 2 to 5 will include academic assessments of both literacy and numeracy.

 Parents will be asked to complete a questionnaire during their child’s admission interview.
 Individual parent interviews will be conducted for Early Years applicants and may be arranged for Primary applicants in some cases, depending on the result of the admission interview process.

 We would like to, but this will depend on whether or not we can secure an appropriate site and secure the necessary license.
 Until this happens, we will establish relationships with suitable international secondary schools in the area to facilitate the transfer of our graduates.